openshift/oadp-operator/docs/examples/stateless.md

 <h2 align="center">Using an AWS s3 Bucket</h2>

 ### Prerequisites
-* Make sure the OADP operator is installed:

-    `make deploy`

-* Create a credentials secret for AWS:

-   `oc create secret generic cloud-credentials --namespace openshift-adp --from-file cloud=<CREDENTIALS_FILE_PATH>`
+* OADP operator, a credentials secret, and a DataProtectionApplication (DPA) CR are all created.
+Follow [these steps](/docs/install_olm.md) for installation instructions.

-* Make sure your DataProtectionApplication (DPA) CR is similar to this in `config/samples/oadp_v1alpha1_dpa.yaml`
+  - Make sure your DPA CR is similar to below in the install step.

+* Information on `backupLocations` spec can be found [here](/docs/config/bsl_and_vsl.md).

 ```
 apiVersion: oadp.openshift.io/v1alpha1